core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 A proxy that has learned,
-by active solicitation of the information or by consulting links in its cache, that the requested URI is available through a same-host proxy, or that has learned of advertised URI aliasings, may use that information in choosing the upstream transport,
+by active solicitation of the information or by consulting links in its cache, that the requested URI is available through a (possibly same-host) proxy, or that has learned of advertised URI aliasings, may use that information in choosing the upstream transport,